-Selling a car with a title loan on it is possible but you must fully pay off the loan before transferring the title.
-To legally sell a car, you must be the legal owner of the title, but when you have a title loan, your lender is the actual legal owner.
+Selling a car with a title loan is possible, but you must fully pay off the loan before transferring the title.

 Option 1: Use the proceeds of the sale to pay off the title loan

-Option 2: Ask a friend or family member for a short-term loan to pay off the title
+Option 2: Borrow money from a friend or family member to pay off the loan before selling

-Option 3: If your title loan lender allows the new buyer to take over the loan
+Option 3: If your title loan lender agrees, the buyer can take over the remaining balance on the loan.

 You must know: